Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 To keep this driver’s side galley organized, I purchased these custom drawer inserts from Inhabit Design Works in Portland that come with two mugs, four plates, four bowls, a Japanese knife set, salt and pepper, and some open space for addition cooking tools.

-In my third Sprinter Van, I chose to have the custom galley come out into the slider door to maximize the use of space in the van.
+I chose to have the custom galley come out into the slider door to maximize the use of space in the van.
+I loved being able to look out the slider door while doing dishes, but this definitely contributed to the cramped feeling inside the living area.

 The white galley countertop is made of a material called Corian in the glacier white color.
-Corian is a durable material that can withstand normal wear and tear, although I do notice a few scratches already.
-The Corian is also very easy to clean, and I love the modern look it gives the van.
+Corian is a durable material that can withstand normal wear and tear, although I did notice some small scratches develop over time.
+The Corian was also very easy to clean, and I loved the modern look it gave the van.

 Need inspiration for your own van kitchen?
 Check out these creative van cooking spaces.